top of page

 I like to select my own accommodation and try to avoid busy lodges.
 You can't do this with a group and usually have to share a room.
 I have trekked twice with groups in Lower and Upper Dolpo as they were camping treks.
 They would have been expensive to organise for one person.

-However, some people prefer to trek with a group and most foreign trekking companies offer group lodge treks to EBC, as it is one of the world's most popular treks.
+However, some people prefer to trek with a group and most foreign trekking companies offer group lodge treks to Everest Base Camp, as it is one of the world's most popular treks.

 I can recommend 2 foreign companies:

-The Mountain Company is a British company which arranges basic and luxury lodge treks in the Everest region with Nepalese guides.
+• The Mountain Company is a British company which arranges basic and luxury lodge treks for Everest Base Camp with Nepalese guides.
 It is a good company and I used them when trekking in Upper Dolpo.

-Kim Bannister of Kamzang Journeys personally leads one trek a year in the Everest region.
+• Kim Bannister of Kamzang Journeys personally leads one trek a year to Everest Base Camp.
 She knows the area and local people very well and she has an excellent reputation.
 I have never trekked with her but did briefly meet her while trekking in Lower Dolpo.

 4. Hiring Guides and Porters at Lukla